jeka-dev/jeka/docs/faq.md

 _Jeka_ helps translate all dependencies declared in a _Maven_ project into the equivalent _Java_ code.

-Assuming _Maven_ is already installed and there is a _pom.xml_ file at the root of the project, execute `jeka maven#migrationCode`to display _Java_ code to copy-paste in a build class.
+Assuming _Maven_ is already installed and there is a _pom.xml_ file at the root of the project, execute `jeka maven#migrateToCode` or `jeka maven#migrateToDependencies.txt` to display _Java_ code/configuration to copy-paste in a build class or *dependencies.txt* file..

 ## Compilation